 We had a cold, wet spring here in Colorado, so the growing season got off to a slow start.
-My tomato plants–especially the cherry tomatoes–are finally producing more that we can eat, so I’ve been on the look-out for easy recipes to use up all those tomatoes.
+My tomato plants–especially the cherry tomatoes–are finally producing more that we can eat, so I’ve been on the look-out for easy recipes like these Quick Pickled Cherry Tomatoes.

 - 2 cups apple cider vinegar